• Biodiversity indicators, valuation and assessment

 • Biodiversity finance, development and distributional issues

 The conservation and sustainable use of biodiversity requires finance and investment from the public and private sector.
-Environmentally effective and economically efficient financing mechanisms require clear objectives, securing long-term funds, with prioritised criteria, and consistent performance evaluation.
+Clear objectives, securing long-term funds, with prioritised criteria, and consistent performance evaluation are all features that help to deliver more effective outcomes.
 The OECD’s work considers how financial flows can be scaled-up, whilst enhancing the cost-effectiveness of existing biodiversity financing.
 Distributional implications of biodiversity policies are also examined.